mlswg/mls-protocol/draft-ietf-mls-protocol.md

 welcome_key = KDF.Expand(welcome_secret, "key", AEAD.Nk)
 ~~~~~

 * Verify the signature on the GroupInfo object.
-The signature input comprises
+The signature uses
-  all of the fields in the GroupInfo object except the signature field.
-The
+  the label `"GroupInfo"` and its content comprises all of the fields in the
+  GroupInfo object except the signature field.
+The public key and
-  public key and algorithm are taken from the credential in the leaf node of the
+  algorithm are taken from the credential in the leaf node of the
   member with KeyPackageRef `signer`.
-If there is no matching leaf node, or if
+If there is no matching leaf
-  signature verification fails, return an error.
+  node, or if signature verification fails, return an error.

 * Verify the integrity of the ratchet tree.